whyevenquestion1t/tiny-llm/book/src/preface.md

 For example, we will have a unified dimension symbols for the tensors.
 You do not need to figure out what `H`, `L`, `E` stands for and what dimension of the matrixes are passed into the function.

+## About the Authors

+This course is created by [Chi](https://github.com/skyzh) and [Connor](https://github.com/Connor1996).

+Chi is a systems software engineer at [Neon](https://neon.tech), acquired by Databricks, focusing on storage systems.
+Fascinated by the vibe of large language models (LLMs), he created this course to explore how LLM inference works.

 ## Community

 You may join skyzh's Discord server and study with the tiny-llm community.